 Solution: Reduce the attack surface by removing the JSPs not in use.

-Big shoutout to the guys below for being ready to help the community in this ERP space:
+Big shoutout to the guys below for being ready to help the community in the ERP space:

 - David Litchfield